Y-STR: STRs and forensics

 In the United States, 13 different autosomal STR loci are used as a basis of analysis for forensic purposes.
 If crime scene DNA is ample and all 13 autosomal loci accessible, the likelihood of two unrelated people matching the same sample is around one in one billion.

 The basis for the profile probability estimation for Y-STR analysis is the counting method.
 The application of a confidence interval accounts for database size and sampling variation.
 The Y haplotype frequency (p) is calculated using the p = x/N formula, where x is equal to the number of times the haplotype is observed in a database containing N number of haplotypes.
 For example, if a haplotype has been observed twice in a database of N = 2000, the frequency of that haplotype will be: 2/2000 = 0.001.
-Reporting a Y haplotype frequency, without a confidence interval, is acceptable but only provides a factual statement regarding observations of a Y haplotype in the database.
+Reporting a Y haplotype frequency, without a confidence interval, is acceptable but provides a factual statement regarding observations of only a Y haplotype in the database.
 An upper confidence limit for the probability of the Y haplotype in the population should be calculated using the method described by Clopper and Pearson (1934).
 This uses the binomial distribution for the probabilities of counts, including zero or other small numbers that are found for Y haplotypes.